 Note: Due to the 2017 hurricane a part of the national park’s forests was destroyed by wind.

-When to visit: late spring and summer is the best moment to appreciate not only forests but to also lakes, which are perfect for summer refreshments.
+When to visit: late spring and summer is the best moment to appreciate not only the forests but to also lakes, which are perfect for summer swim.

 The closest big city: Bydgoszcz and Gdańsk